 There are specific challenges with VDI that can easily be avoided.
 Plan ahead and avoid the common pitfalls of VDI deployment with these 4 tips.

-- Plan according to your sizing requirements.
 Companies are usually interested in deploying a VDI because of cost-effectiveness.
 However, it’s easy to be disappointed when they neglect to invest in the right solution for their specific needs.
 Sizing planning is absolutely critical when creating a VDI environment.
 Find out if data will be stored on spinning disks or flash storage, graphic needs, and the number of users.
 Being prepared on sizing and capacity requirements will allow an organization to correctly invest and make decisions that determine performance specifics.

-- Know who will be using the VDI.
 Take a close look at who will be using the VDI, question their needs and goals, and tailor the technologies to benefit them.
 It’s important to consider how to set up and manage user profiles and deliver and monitor user performance.

-- Get help from a third party.
 It’s common for organizations to want to tackle a VDI project, but working with a service provider can help with the planning stages, execution, and management.
 Find a professional team with a lot of experience with VDI that best matches the project’s needs.